Your Boss Should Not Be Asking You To Wear Makeup On Zoom

 Citing Naomi Wolf's The Beauty Myth, Professor Duffy says that women are still expected to fit a certain beauty standard in the workplace — and that expectation has only been amplified in the current crisis.
 "The move to virtual work seems to have done little to dismantle this," Professor Duffy says.
 "Rather, the structure that remote work is taking amid the COVID-19 pandemic is one that has pushed many of us to the Zoom call; as one of my students pointed out, it's not a coincidence that Zoom has a touch-up appearance feature."

-Ultimately, there are much more significant issues impacting women in the virtual workplace than how they look on camera — and companies would be wise to recognize that.
-"We're collectively experiencing a form of upheaval that is bringing into stark relief what many of us have long known — namely that the demands of domestic labour and care work fall disproportionally on women," says Professor Duffy.
-"This realization should lessen rather than exacerbate the requirements for forms of aesthetic labor."
+Ultimately, there are much more significant issues impacting women in the virtual workplace than how they look on camera — and companies would be wise to recognise that.
+"We're collectively experiencing a form of upheaval that is bringing into stark relief what many of us have long known — namely that the demands of domestic labor and care work fall disproportionally on women," says Professor Duffy.
+"This realisation should lessen rather than exacerbate the requirements for forms of aesthetic labor."

 *Names have been changed for privacy.